brianperlman/EO-technical-expert-written-assessment/Task 1 - FME Workflow/README.md

 ### 1.1 Source GeoTIFF*

-**What to enter:** The full file path to your input satellite image (e.g., `C:\Data\satellite_scene.tif`).
+**What to enter:** The full file path to input satellite image (e.g., `C:\Data\satellite_scene.tif`).

 **Assumptions and notes:**

 - The file must be a georeferenced GeoTIFF with an embedded CRS.
 The Raster Prep block's "Convert to Web Mercator" reprojector depends on this.
-- If the imagery is delivered as multiple files (e.g., one per spectral band), it would be ideal for me to composite or mosaic them beforehand, or point to the already-composited file.
+- If the imagery is delivered as multiple files (e.g., one per spectral band), it would be ideal to composite or mosaic them beforehand, or point to the already-composited file.

 ---